 - The Urdu language has the quality to import foreign words.
 Nowadays, a number of English words have become a regular part of spoken Urdu.
 And people feel pride by merging the Urdu language with that of English words.
 Therefore, any native English speaker can speak the Urdu language without any hesitation or fear of embarrassment.
-They can substitute English words and phrases anywhere in Urdu sentence by replacing Urdu words with English counterpart.
+They can substitute English words and phrases anywhere in Urdu sentences by replacing Urdu words with English counterparts.
 It is also a common practice among native Urdu speakers to use complete or half English sentence during the conversation.

-- Indian Hindi movies and Pakistani Urdu dramas are very popular among non-native Urdu speakers, especially in MENA region.
-These media players have contributed a lot in the promotion of Urdu language outside India and Pakistan.
+- Indian Hindi movies and Pakistani Urdu dramas are very popular among non-native Urdu speakers, especially in the MENA region.
+These media players have contributed a lot in the promotion of the Urdu language outside India and Pakistan.

 UAE is a multicultural society.
 A large proportion of Indian, Pakistanis, Bangalis are working and living in the UAE.
 Whether you are traveling or shopping in malls, sitting in banks or running around typing centers, post offices, educational institutions, you are bound to interact with these communities.

-Being Urdu Language trainer, one question is always asked by my students, and that is about the reason for the non-availability online resources for learning Urdu language, suitable especially for the non-native speakers.
+Being an Urdu Language trainer, one question is always asked by my students, and that is about the reason for the non-availability of online resources for learning the Urdu language, suitable especially for the non-native speakers.
 Frankly, speaking, I still don’t have the exact answer to this question.
-One simple reason could be that in both India and Pakistan English is also taught and spoken widely, therefore, instead of promoting Urdu, institutions were satisfied with the adoption of English as a second language in sub-continent.
+One simple reason could be that in both India and Pakistan English is also taught and spoken widely, therefore, instead of promoting Urdu, institutions were satisfied with the adoption of English as a second language in the sub-continent.